‘It was scary the possibility that it could possibly happen’: Wichita family relieved to avoid eviction with new stimulus

+WICHITA, Kan.
+(KNSW) – President Donald Trump has signed into law a $900 billion pandemic relief package.

+At stake was long-sought cash for businesses and individuals and money to avoid a federal government shutdown.

-This extension of businesses means many Kansans who are struggling can breath some sigh of relief.
+The extension means many Kansans who are struggling can breath some sigh of relief.

 “I have been in a bad position man, truly,” said Felix Wilburn.

-That was Felix Wilburn before 5 o clock Sunday.
-He and his wife are both unemployed.
-Late they have been down and down to their last dollar not even being able to afford a Christmas tree or provide a Christmas to their grandchildren.
+Wilburn and his wife are both unemployed.
+Lately, they have been down and down to their last dollar.
+They were not able to afford a Christmas tree or provide a Christmas to their grandchildren.

 “Being put out on the streets,” said Wilburn.
 “That is what I am thinking about.”

-With the latest stimulus package signed late Sunday this husband and wife can be happy at least knowing they still have some time in their apartment and not worry about being evicted.
+With the latest stimulus package signed late Sunday, Felix and his wife can be happy at least knowing they still have some time in their apartment and not worry about being evicted.

 “It was scary the possibility that it could possibly happen.
 We were basically on the last final hours of what could have happened.
 It was like after this week what would have happened to us,” said his wife Donna Wilburn.